-The past year has brought much change to the work landscape.
-COVID has either had a direct impact on our work or it has shifted our perspectives about work.
+COVID has brought much change to the work landscape.
+It has either had a direct impact on our work or it has shifted our perspectives about work.
 Whether we have experienced outright job loss, had our work suspended due to lockdowns, whether we are navigating work from home, or re-thinking the value and meaning of a particular role or job, work and career look and feel different.

-Through this year, we have also become acutely aware of the fragility of work, the job market, and just how dependent we are on having access to work.
+Through this period, we have also become acutely aware of the fragility of work, the job market, and just how dependent we are on having access to work.

 It is one thing to prepare ourselves with training, education, experiences, and skills but we are also dependent on the other side of the equation, a robust and diverse job market that offers us access to opportunities and good work.
 Here too, COVID has exposed many cracks.